 Music is like an image put on the canvas of time.
 Music takes place in time by controlling the duration a note is played.
 When these time variation at grouped it creates rhythm.
 Time in music is created by pulses, beats, tempo and meter.

 A great melody needs rhythm.
-This rhythm provides a pulse and accent to the melody.
-Rhythm provides additional color and contrast between the notes and parts of the song.
+That is why it is important to know these songwriting rhythm patterns .
+Rhythm provides a pulse and accent to the melody.
+Also, rhythm provides additional color and contrast between the notes and parts of the song.

 In addition, the tones and groups in a good melody are measured with reference to harmony of time-values; that is, their metric condition, and their rhythmic arrangement.
 These tones act as a team with specific the natural laws relating to the time element of music.